TrueNAS SCALE Apps: Getting Started the Clean Way

 Default app installs will offer to create their data directories under the app system’s managed pool path.
 This works, but co-mingles app config, app cache, and any media the app generates with internal SCALE app infrastructure.
 When you eventually want to back up just your Nextcloud data, separating it from a tangled ix-applications tree is painful.

 Better pattern: create your own datasets for each app’s persistent data, then point the app at those datasets at install time.
+Datasets (not zvols) are the right choice here — they give you per-app snapshots, quotas, and tunable compression/recordsize.

 tank/